 The online learning experience has unique benefits as compared to a “traditional” classroom education including greater flexibility, focus, and independence.
 With these unique benefits also comes unique stressors.
-In addition to the information we provided on the general graduate student page, here are a few potential challenges and helpful information on how to manage them:
+In addition to the information we provided on the general graduate student page, this page will provide helpful information on how to get connected to services in your community, resources, and tips on how to manage unique stressors.
+Take a few moments to browse below!

 It can be difficult to manage your time without having frequent in-person contact from professors and other students.
 Distance learning can allow you greater flexibility with pacing yourself, but also can require greater responsibility in creating and following through with a work/study plan.
 With these challenges comes new opportunity to gain a sense of autonomy, mastery, and independence in your ability to plan and adhere to a work schedule that best suits your needs and helps you to accomplish your goals.
 Here are some suggestions for how to work towards the task of best managing your time.